We have listed out the 5 most important legal basics for startups.

 Motivate key employees

-You can motivate your employees, mentors or service providers by granting them the one thing that the early stage start-ups have – equity.
-Granting equity has shown to integrate employees better with the company, add additional motivation and, at the same time, enables to use the available funds for other burning needs.
+You can motivate your employees, mentors, or service providers by granting them the one thing that the early-stage start-ups have – equity.
+Granting equity has shown to integrate employees better with the company, add additional motivation, and, at the same time, enable to use of the available funds for other burning needs.

-All this can be achieved via option agreements, which establish that an employee (or other) will become a shareholder of the company, if he or she continues to contribute into the development of the company for a period of 3 years or more.
+All this can be achieved via option agreements, which establish that an employee (or other) will become a shareholder of the company if he or she continues to contribute to the development of the company for a period of 3 years or more.